Food Safety

 Combination products, such as pre-packaged salads or sandwiches, are assumed to be TCS foods unless proven otherwise.
 These products typically contain TCS and non-TCS ingredients, which can pose a risk if improperly handled.

-General Guidelines for TCS Foods
+General guidelines for TCS foods

 If you work in a kitchen or even a mobile catering business, you'll find these guidelines helpful in ensuring that your food is safe, healthy, and enjoyable for your customers.